-Our new scheme requires three remote operations: 1. upload new file contents (as in immutable file) 2. upload immutable directory representing Tahoe-LAFS snapshot object 3. modify mutable directory (DMD) to link to the immutable snapshot object content it points to 3.
-If the download is an overwrite, modify the DMD to indicate that the downloaded version is their current version.
+Our new scheme requires three remote operations: 1. upload new file contents (as in immutable file) 2. upload immutable directory representing Tahoe-LAFS snapshot object 3. modify mutable directory (DMD) to link to the immutable snapshot object

 Our old scheme requires one remote Tahoe-LAFS operation per remote file modification (not counting the polling of the dmd): 1.
 Download new file content